-- In 2022, the SEIR was decreased from 6.50 percent to 4.32 percent to reflect the changes to the FNP's projected year of depletion.
+- In 2024, the SEIR was increased from 4.74 percent to 6.00 percent to reflect the change that the FNP is not projected to be depleted. - In 2023, the SEIR was increased from 4.32 percent to 4.74 percent to reflect the changes to the FNP's projected year of depletion. - In 2022, the SEIR was decreased from 6.50 percent to 4.32 percent to reflect the changes to the FNP's projected year of depletion.
 Also, the rates of withdrawal, retirement, and mortality were adjusted to reflect actual and anticipated experience more closely.
-In addition, the assumption for price inflation was decreased from 2.75 percent to 2.50 percent, the investment return assumption was lowered from 6.50 percent to 6.00 percent, the administrative expenses assumption was increased from \$260,000 to \$400,000 and the marriage percentage assumption was decreased from 100% to 90%.
-These assumptions were recommended as part of the experience investigation for the six-year period ending June 30, 2021 In 2021, the SEIR was increased from 3.90 percent to 6.50 percent to reflect the changes that the FNP is not projected to be depleted. - In 2020, the SEIR was decreased from 4.95 percent to 3.90 percent to reflect the changes to the fiduciary net position's projected year of depletion. - In 2019, the SEIR was increased from 5.16 percent to 4.95 percent to reflect the changes to the fiduciary net position's projected year of depletion. - In 2018, the SEIR was increase from 5.12 percent to 5.16 percent to reflect changes to the fiduciary net position's projected year of depletion. - In 2017, the SEIR was increased from 4.56 percent to 5.12 percent to reflect the changes to the FNP's projected year of depletion.
+In addition, the assumption for price inflation was decreased from 2.75 percent to 2.50 percent, the investment return assumption was lowered from 6.50 percent to 6.00 percent, the administrative expenses assumption was increased from \$260,000 to \$400,000 and the marriage percentage assumption was decreased from 100 percent to 90 percent.
+These assumptions were recommended as part of the experience investigation for the six-year period ending June 30, 2021 In 2021, the SEIR was increased from 3.90 percent to 6.50 percent to reflect the changes that the FNP is not projected to be depleted. - In 2020, the SEIR was decreased from 4.95 percent to 3.90percent to reflect the changes to the fiduciary net position's projected year of depletion. - In 2019, the SEIR was increased from 5.16 percent to 4.95 percent to reflect the changes to the fiduciary net position's projected year of depletion. - In 2018, the SEIR was increase from 5.12 percent to 5.16 percent to reflect changes to the fiduciary net position's projected year of depletion.